bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 * Generates a command for a smoke test for the rabbit cluster.
 This may be run on one of the nodes (n1, n2, etc.).
 If the cluster assembles within couple of minutes, it puts `RabbitMQ cluster smoke test: PASSED`.
+* Shares the host system docker daemon, images and containers.
+So you can launch nested containers as well.

-Note, that constants from the ``Vagrantfile`` may be as well configred as environment variables.
-Also note, that for the docker wily image, ssh server is not installed and the command ``vagrant ssh`` is not working.
+Note, that constants from the ``Vagrantfile`` may be as well configred as ``vagrant-settings.yaml_defaults`` or ``vagrant-settings.yaml`` and will be overriden by environment variables, if specified.

+Also note, that for workarounds implemented for the docker provider made the command ``vagrant ssh`` not working (and sshd is not running in containers).
 Instead use the ``docker exec -it n1 bash`` or suchlike.

 ## Known issues